1. Why use this guide?

 You may wish to start your research by consulting our brief guide on Naturalised Britons.

-For information on how to obtain a copy of a certificate of British citizenship between 1 January 1949 and 30 September 1986 or a naturalisation issued between 1 January 1981 and 1 January 1986, please use the online form on Certificates of British citizenship instead.
+For information on how to obtain a copy of a certificate of British citizenship between 1 January 1949 and 30 September 1986 or a naturalisation issued between 1 January 1981 and 1 January 1986, please read Certificates of British citizenship instead.

 2. Essential information